HariSekhon/Nagios-Plugins/README.md

 I'm aware of Nagios::Plugin but my library has a lot more utility functions in it and I've written it to be highly convenient for me to develop with.

-###### Legacy ######
+###### Older Plugins ######

-Some older plugins (especially those written in languages other than Perl) may not adhere to all of the criteria above so most have been filed away under the legacy/ directory (they were used by people out there in production so I didn't want to remove them entirely).
-Legacy plugins also indicate that I haven't run or made updates to them in a few years so those may require tweaks and updates.
+Some older plugins (especially those written in languages other than Perl) may not adhere to all of the criteria above so most have been filed away under the older/ directory (they were used by people out there in production so I didn't want to remove them entirely).
+Older plugins also indicate that I haven't run or made updates to them in a few years so those may require tweaks and updates.

-If you're new remember to check out the legacy/ directory for more plugins that are less current but that you might find useful.
+If you're new remember to check out the older/ directory for more plugins that are less current but that you might find useful.

 ### Quick Setup ###